dms120/Lyricorder/README.md

 <img src="images/Ideas.png" width="300"/>

-Ideas Tab - Rhymes
+Ideas Tab - Rhymes - Find rhymes for a specific word

 <img src="images/Rhymes.png" width="300"/>

-Ideas Tab - Favorites
+Ideas Tab - Favorites - All the words can be favourited and will appear here

 <img src="images/FavouriteWords.png" width="300"/>

-Environment Sounds - Set relaxing sounds that will keep playing while you write
+Environment Sounds - Set relaxing sounds that will keep playing while you write and record

 <img src="images/EnvironmentSounds.png" width="300"/>